Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 2. Icebreaker Question for Polls

 Whether it's in virtual small groups, service, or during events, icebreakers are essential in helping to change the atmosphere of your meeting and make everyone feel at ease and a part of the group.
-Every church or community group has its go-to questions, but here are a few of our favorites:
+Every church or community group has its go-to questions, but here are a few of our favorite fun poll questions:

 Ice Cream